 An assisted family may share a unit with other persons assisted under the HCV program or with other unassisted persons.
 The owner of a shared housing unit may reside in the unit, but housing assistance may not be paid on behalf of the owner.
-The resident owner may not be related by blood or marriage to the assisted family.
+The resident owner may not be related by HUD-compliant guidelines to the assisted family.